 The provider will recommend follow-up care as needed.
 Compression stockings do not need to be worn after a Venaseal procedure.
-There is a follow-up ultrasound 2-3 weeks following the procedure to verify that the vein remained closed.
-A final follow-up office appointment with ultrasound will be performed around 4 months following the procedure in order to document long term closure of the treated vein.
+There is a follow-up ultrasound in 2 weeks to verify that the vein remained closed.
+Additional follow-up office appointments with ultrasound will be performed at 3 months and 12 months following the procedure in order to document long term closure of the treated vein.

 Read about Paul’s experience in our Vein Center and other real patient stories in Real Patient Stories.
 As an avid athlete, Paul had a heart and muscles like someone half his age.
 His limiting factor were his legs.
 As the aching and exhaustion grew worse, he discovered that he had venous reflux disease, a highly treatable disease for the accredited Vein Center at FVPS.